-Together, these cooperatives offer a suite of services for a holistic and integrated approach to rural development.
-CDF Canada has been using The ICM 1.0 for decades (and is still in use) by partners in Uganda, Ghana, Rwanda, Ethiopia, and Colombia.
-An in-depth study of the integrated model in 2010 found that farmers had improved access to markets and extension services through their production and marketing cooperatives and improved access to credit through their membership in financial cooperatives.
-Implementation of the integrated model resulted in improved household income and increased food security for both males- and female-headed households.
-See figure 1 for ICM 1.0 and figure 2 for the ICM application in Uganda.
+The ICM 1.0 has been used for decades (and is still in use today) by CDF Canada and partners in Uganda, Ghana, Rwanda, Ethiopia, and Colombia.
+An in-depth study of the integrated model in 2010 found that farmers had improved access to markets and extension services through their production and marketing co-ops, and improved access to credit through their membership in financial co-ops.
+Implementation of the integrated model resulted in improved household income, as well as increased food security for households headed up by both men and women.

-The rationale behind the ICM 2.0+ approach is that ICM 2.0, focuses on three essential elements of communities’ economic needs and by using cooperatives (locally-owned economic and social entity) as a vehicle.
-This can help to mobilize local motivations and engagement, adapt to local culture and norms, cultivate the local human capital, and achieve economic or financial viability, so that the changes (of the “plus”) brought to the communities by the international development projects can survive and develop sustainably beyond the term of the projects.
+The rationale behind the ICM 2.0+ approach is that ICM 2.0, by focusing on three basic elements of communities’ economic community needs.
+By using co-operatives – locally-owned economic and social entities – as a vehicle, it’s possible to mobilize local motivation and engagement, adapt to local culture and norms, cultivate the local human capital, and achieve economic or financial viability, so that the positive community impacts (of the “plus”) delivered through the international development projects are long-lasting, well beyond the term of the projects.

-The center of the three elements (production, marketing, and financial access) is the targeting goal or topic or practice (such as the pandemic response).
-These elements are the three legs to support the practice’s viability.
-For example, for a climate-smart agriculture practice to be economically sustainable in the local community, the farmers need to see financial success in marketing the products or get compensated if they sacrifice their income to reducing carbon emission.
-In this process, cooperatives play a significant role in supporting farmers to achieve these goals.
+The figures show two CDF Canada applications of “ICM 2.0+”, one fighting climate change and the other facilitating pandemic response in rural communities.
+The centre of the three circles (production, marketing, and financial access) is the “plus”, the targeted goal (such as pandemic response) or practice (climate-smart agriculture); and production, marketing, and financial access are the three pillars to support the viability of the practice.
+For example, for a climate-smart agriculture practice to be economically sustainable in the local community, the farmers need to see financial success in marketing the products or get compensated if they sacrifice their income to reduce carbon emission – something co-operatives and partners can certainly play a big role in when it comes to supporting farmers to achieve these goals.